Quand

 The Mercury recording (SRW 12505) was made in Studio A at Barclay

-Studios Hoche in Paris, a famous venue for recording classical artists
+Studios Hoche in Paris, famous for recording classical artists as

 Française and associated himself with American Mercury

 Records from Chicago.
-By 1954 he managed three labels, Riviera for
+By 1954 Eddy Barclay managed three labels,

-tango, Blue Star for rock and pop, and Mercury for jazz.
-That is
+Riviera for tango, Blue Star for rock and pop, and Mercury for jazz.

 Next to Art Simmons there was French pianist Maurice Vander, drummers